Sensitive Data: Defining and Classifying

 - Low sensitivity data encompasses public information and data that poses little to no risk to the University if disclosed.

 Keeping sensitive data safe from inappropriate access and disclosure is of the utmost importance.
 Ohio University has policies, procedures, and standards in place to protect sensitive data.
 It is the responsibility of everyone handling sensitive data at Ohio University to be familiar with these policies, procedures, and standards.
 In addition, it's important to know what steps are needed to protect this data.
-For more in-depth information on identifying the sensitivity of various data types, view our Data Classification Table.
+For more in-depth information on identifying the sensitivity of various data types, view our Data Classification Table (requires a valid OHIO login to view).

 Tips for Finding Sensitive Data